Take advantage of fresh berries in season!

 Berry season is a magical time of year.
 Whether you head to a pick-your-own place or a farmer’s market, there’s nothing more enticing than a basket of strawberries, still warm from the summer sun.
 I admit that I rarely manage to return home with a full basket as the urge to nibble is impossible to resist.
 The only solution is to buy double what I intended, leaving me with enough fruit for jam, salads, smoothies and ice cream (just a few of my favourite uses for perfectly ripe berries).
 This strawberry ice cream was recently described by a teenaged taste tester as “the best ice cream she’s ever eaten.”
 I’m inclined to agree.
 Macerating the fruit (combining it with sugar and lemon and letting it sit for a bit) is part of the secret to this recipe’s awesomeness – this step draws out the juices and ensures the ice cream takes on an all-over strawberry flavour and colour, instead of looking and tasting like vanilla ice cream with bits of strawberry in it.

-2 cups sliced very ripe strawberries (make sure you rinse and dry them really well before slicing or you’ll have ice crystals in your ice cream from the water)
+- 2 cups (500 mL) sliced very ripe strawberries (make sure you rinse and dry them really well before slicing or you’ll have ice crystals in your ice cream from the water)

 - Put the fruit in a non-reactive bowl and add the 2 tablespoons of sugar and lemon juice; stir to combine.